 Bachelor’s degree programs follow a modular structure, which means that the individual courses are bundled together into modules, each of which is completed with a module exam.

-Separate modules, called Modulangebote, are components of the combination bachelor’s degree program.
-The core subject is combined with either one 60-credit module or two 30-credit modules.
+Separate modules, called "Modulangebote", are components of the combination bachelor’s degree program.
+The core subject is combined with either one 60-credit Modulangebot or two 30-credit Modulangebote.

-Related areas or related modules (affine Bereiche, affine Module) can be components of a “mono,” or single-subject, bachelor’s degree program.
+Related areas or related modules ("affine Bereiche", "affine Module") can be components of a “mono,” or single-subject, bachelor’s degree program.
 The content studied in these areas should generally have some relation to the core subject and should supplement the subject-specific profile of the program in which the student is enrolled.
-If the study regulations allot 30 credits to related modules, the student may also be able to select a 30-credit separate module (Modulangebot); in this case, however, there must be space left for mono bachelor’s students who wish to enroll in the module after all combination bachelor’s students have been admitted.
-Mono bachelor’s students are also required to have met any necessary prerequisites (such as prior language skills).
+If the study regulations allot 30 credits to related modules, the student may also be able to select a 30-credit Modulangebot when the requirements are met (such as prior language skills).

-Students apply to the appropriate department administration for admission to related modules; this should take place in coordination with the academic advising service for the core subject.
+Students apply to the appropriate department administration for admission to related modules; this should take place in coordination with the departmental advisers for the core subject.
 Students are not generally permitted to attend individual courses without a written notice from the department regarding admission to the module.

 • General professional skills courses (Allgemeine Berufsvorbereitung, abbreviated ABV) and

-• Teaching-related professional courses (Lehramtsbezogene Berufswissenschaft, abbreviated LBW).
+• Teaching-related professional courses (Lehramtsbezogene Berufswissenschaft, abbreviated LBW - website in German).

 Both types are subject to their own study and examination regulations.